MacJediWizard/JAMF-Ecosystem-Analyzer-and-Report/README.md

 		The only requirement is that you have Python3 on the device.
 All other libraries the script will look for them and download if they are not found.

-		Run from terminal and answer the 3 fields.
+		Run from terminal and answer the 3 fields to connect to your JAMF Instance.
 		URL, API Username, API Password.
-		You can also send command line args to the script For Example : yourScript.py "URL" "API Username" "API Password"
+		You can also send command line args to the script for this information to connect.
+		For Example : yourScript.py "URL" "API Username" "API Password"

 		You also get the option to select the path and filename for your xlsx file.

+		You can configure the Yes / No options for each of the Excel Sheets and use any part of the information on the report making it smaller or using everything.

 		In the Computers section you have the option of running the report with a smart group is or on the whole instance.